-Serving as National Chairperson of the Urban Land Institute Urban Revitalization Council Gold, Claudia has invested nine years supporting best practices in urban revitalization.
-Through organizing Council Days and Pre-Council Days, as well as serving on judging committees, speaking, and donating design and marketing services, Claudia stays active nationally, and with her Arizona ULI Chapter.
+Serving as National Chairperson, Vice Chair, and Memberships Chair of the Urban Land Institute Urban Revitalization Council Gold, as well as Women Leadership Initiative Arizona Leader Emeritus, Claudia has invested over a decade supporting best practices in urban revitalization.
+Through organizing Council Days and Pre-Council Days, as well as serving on judging committees, speaking, and donating design and marketing services, Claudia stays active both nationally, and with her Arizona ULI Chapter.

 This year-long teaching program was conceived here at Sieb and was sponsored by Cadence at Gateway.
 It provided East Valley Institute of Technology high school students a hands-on education in community development.
 Construction, engineering and design students followed Cadence as it developed, including understanding how a multi-million dollar project is financed, entitled, designed, planned, built and marketed.

 One of our favorite clients is known for their home-brewed hooch.
 Those of us who are privileged to be on the short list look forward to the Krumwiede/Lewis Holiday Manhattans arriving in time for the festivities.
 Always a fun project, we certainly enjoy designing the labels and packaging!

 Museo do Arte Popular, Mexico City, Mexico preserves and promotes Mexican art, handicrafts and folk art.
 The museum’s world class collection includes textiles, alebrijes, furniture, pottery, glass, pinatas and more.
 Without this privately-funded museum, these irreplaceable objects would likely be lost to the public forever.